 Michael is a NIDA trained set and costume designer for theatre, dance, opera and film.
-He is one of the Mike Walsh Fellows for 2016 and is currently Associate Lecturer of Design at NIDA.
+He was one of the 2016 Mike Walsh Fellows and is currently Associate Lecturer of Design at NIDA.

 For theatre, Michael’s career highlights include Belvoir’s ANGELS IN AMERICA, A CHRISTMAS CAROL, and THE DARK ROOM - which were all nominated for Best Stage Design at the 2014, 2013 and 2011 Sydney Theatre Awards.
 His designs for Sport for Jove’s OF MICE AND MEN and Q theatre’s TRUCKSTOP won the 2016 and 2012 independent award.
-His other highlights include IVANOV and FOOL FOR LOVE for Belvoir; JUMPY for Melbourne Theatre Company/Sydney Theatre Company, AS YOU LIKE IT for Bell Shakespeare and THE ASPIRATIONS OF DAISE MORROW for Brink Productions in South Australia.
+His other highlights include IVANOV, TWELFTH NIGHT, THE GREAT FIRE, THE GLASS MENAGERIE and FOOL FOR LOVE for Belvoir; JUMPY for Melbourne Theatre Company/Sydney Theatre Company, AS YOU LIKE IT and OTHELLO for Bell Shakespeare, LAKE DISAPPOINTMENT for Carriageworks.
+THE PEASANT PRINCE for Monkey Baa theatre and THE ASPIRATIONS OF DAISE MORROW for Brink Productions and TARTUFFE for Brink/STCSA.

 Michael was Design Assistant on numerous productions including DOCTOR ZHIVAGO the Musical, THE RING CYCLE and THE MARRIAGE OF FIGARO for Opera Australia; and CALIGULA for the English National Opera.